nSimplex Zen: A Novel Dimensionality Reduction for Euclidean and Hilbert Spaces: The Projection

 where $\theta$ corresponds to the angle $\angle \sigma(u_2) \bb b \sigma^\theta(u_2) $ in Figure \ref{fig_rotating_triangles_b}.
 It is clear from this form that as the probability of $\theta$ being close to $\pi / 2$ increases (as happens when the dimensionality of domain $\mathcal{U}$ increases) the \zen function applied to the $\sigma$ projection gives an increasingly accurate estimate of the true distance $d(u_1,u_2)$.

+There is one caveat here however.
+If $d(u_1,u_2)$ is very small, this can affect the probability of $\theta$ being close to $\pi / 2$.
+Considering Figure \ref{fig_rotating_triangles} it can be seen that if $d(u_1,u_2)$ is close to the lower-bound, shown in the diagram by the distance $d(\sigma(u_1),\sigma(u_2))$, then $\theta$ will be significantly less than $\pi / 2$.
+Equation \ref{eqn_zen_with_theta} shows that, for small values of $\theta$, the \zen function will not be such a good estimator.

-The implications of this are quite extraordinary, in fact: it should be possible to compress a space of perhaps thousands of dimensions into a very low-dimensional projection of only a few dimensions, where pairwise distances are well-preserved.
+The implications of the general result however are quite extraordinary: it is possible to compress a space of perhaps thousands of dimensions into a very low-dimensional space of only a few dimensions, where the majority of pairwise distances are well-preserved.
 We demonstrate that this is in fact the case in Section \ref{sec_experiments}.